 Information that is shared to protect WHC and comply with the lawWe reserve the right to disclose personal information when we believe that doing so is reasonably necessary to comply with the law or law enforcement, to prevent fraud or abuse, or to protect the rights, property, or safety of WHC, its employees, users, or others.

-We may retain archival copies of your information for up to 9 months after your data or account is flagged for deletion or otherwise becomes inactive.
-Archival copies may be used to restore your data or account in case the data or account is accidentally or maliciously deleted, corrupted, or otherwise damaged.
-If you wish your information to be deleted prior to the end of the above 9-month period, please contact our Data Protection Team.
+We may retain backups of your hosting account content for up to 9 months after your hosting service is cancelled or terminated.
+Backups may be used to restore your data or account in case the data or account is accidentally or maliciously deleted, corrupted, or otherwise damaged.
+If you wish your information to be deleted prior to the end of the above mentioned period, please contact our Data Protection Team.

 We will also retain and use your information to the extent necessary to comply with our legal obligations, resolve disputes, enforce our agreements, and protect our legal rights.